About the Compost Revolution

-You can keep a worm farm or bokashi bin on your balcony, in your garage, bathroom or kitchen.
-Use the fertiliser and worm castings you produce for your pot plants or give them to a neighbour, friend or nearby community garden.
+You can use a Bokashi bin, r or keep a worm farm on your balcony, in your garage, bathroom or kitchen.
+You can give excess liquid fertiliser and worm castings or compost you produce to a neighbour, friend or a nearby community garden.

 Alternatively, you can organise a compost bin or worm farm for your building’s common area.
 Discuss this with your neighbours then speak to your body corporate or strata manager to attain approval.
 You can then purchase your compost bin or worm farm for your block through this web site.

 What type of composting gear do we offer?

 You can see our product range on the Product Page

 What else can I do?

 Visit the Love Food, Hate Waste website to learn how you can minimise the amount of food that becomes waste in the first place.